 2. You need oil.
 Either on the mirror or on the scoring wheel or both.
 I think you can use any kind of oil, sewing machine, cooking…not sure.
-I just bought the oil that had the same brand name and was meant to be used with my new cutter.
+I just bought the oil that was in the, “often purchased with…” area when I put the scoring tool in my Amazon shopping cart.

-So there you go.
-It is possible to cut a builder’s mirror.
+That is all there is to knowing how to cut a mirror.